 - Fewer energy costs – The ability to select which heating system you use based on the highest energy efficiency lowers your total costs.
 Smaller heating bills over the life span of these heaters can really add up to lots of savings

 - Less strain on both systems – Compared to running one system all winter long, heating resources are split between the furnace and heat pump.
 Key parts can last longer given that they’re not under constant use.

-If you’re still uncertain about heat pump installation in Kutztown, don’t hesitate to get in touch with your local expert technicians.
+If you’re still uncertain about heat pump installation in Kutztown and Breinigsville, don’t hesitate to get in touch with your local expert technicians.
 They can walk you through your home’s comfort needs and help you decide if a dual-heating HVAC system is the better option.